NeuromatchAcademy/course-content-dl/README.md

 ----

-## Week 2: doing more with fewer parameters
+## Week 2: Doing more with fewer parameters

 ----

-### Mon, August 9, 2021:  Parameter sharing: Convnets and recurrent neural networks (RNNs )
+### Mon, August 9, 2021:  Parameter sharing: Convnets and RNNs

 *coordinated by [Alona Fyshe (U Alberta)](https://webdocs.cs.ualberta.ca/~alona/)*

-**Description** How the number of parameters affects generalization, and what convolutional neural networks (Convnets) and RNNs can do for you to help
+**Description** How the number of parameters affects generalization, and what Convolutional Neural Networks (Convnets) and Recurrent Neural Networks (RNNs) can do for you to help

 ----